 In What Order Should You Open These Accounts?

-- First, I’d sign up for a regular Netspend card, fund it to the max with $1,000, and snag my $20 bonus.
-If you use my sign up link here, you’ll get a $20 bonus into your Netspend Account once you deposit $40 or more (note, I’ll also receive $20 as a referral bonus).
+- First, sign up for a regular Netspend card, fund it, and snag a $20 bonus.
+If you use my sign up link here, you’ll get a $20 bonus once you deposit $40 or more (note, I’ll also receive $20 as a referral bonus).
 Make sure that the code 1450481187 is in the Referral Code section of the sign-up form in order to qualify for the $20 bonus.
+At this point, you can put away $1,000 earning 5% interest.

-- I’d then go with the H-E-B prepaid debit card and fund that one to the max with $1,000.
+- Sixth, open up the H-E-B prepaid debit card.
 The one thing to note about the H-E-B card is that it comes with a $2.95 activation fee.
 They deduct this right out of your account, so the account starts off in the negative once you sign up.
 The $2.95 activation fee is worth it, though, because we’re going to get much more back in interest.
+You should now have $45,000 earning 5% interest.

-- The last card to set up is the Brinks prepaid Mastercard.
-I’d fund that one to the max with $1,000.
-There are reports that this card requires a real direct deposit to set up the savings account, but I found that when I transferred money from Ally, it activated the account with no problems.
+- Seventh, open up the Brinks prepaid Mastercard.
+There are reports that this card requires a real direct deposit to set up the savings account, but I found that when I transferred money from Ally, it activated the savings account with no problems.
+You’ll now have $46,000 earning 5% interest.

 Remember, take it slowly.
 Don’t open up the next card until you have the previous card fully set up.
 If you have every account set up and maxed out, it should look like this: